 * If you have attended the baptism class within 3 years, you do not need to attend.

-- Baptism classes are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
+- Baptism classes are offered on the second Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
 3. (A meeting must be completed before the baptism date.)